mizutanilab/BluetoothDialsRS232C/README.md

 Six knobs are used for tuning parameters.
 Two buttons are used for toggling some functions.
 The upper black button is also used for turning on and off the device.
 The green LED indicates the Bluetooth connection, and blinks when standby.

 The Bluetooth interface of this device is RN42 (Microchip / Roving Networks).
 For the host-side interface, we use dongles MM-BTUD43 (Sanwa Supply) for Windows 7 and 10 PCs.
 This dongle seems to use a CSR chip.
-Built-in Bluetooth interfaces of our laptop PCs also work well with the device.
+Built-in Bluetooth interfaces of most of our laptop PCs also work well with the device.
 We have no information about what kind of chips are implemented in our laptops.

 ## Firmware
 The device firmware runs in two modes: serial mode and keyboard mode.
 The serial mode is the default boot.
 In this mode, dial/button operations are sent to a virtual COM port associated with this device.
 If the device is paired with your PC, the device port is scanned and listed automatically in the Dialbox dialog of RecView and MCTrace.
 The COM port number can also be found from: Bluetooth icon in the lower right -> show devices -> other options -> COM port tab.